MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-record-purchase-price-discount-payment-agreements.md

 |**Line Discounts**|Subtracted|Posted separately|
 |**No Discounts**|Subtracted|Subtracted|

-## <a name="purchase-invoice-discounts-and-service-charges"></a>Purchase Invoice Discounts and Service Charges
+## <a name="purchase-invoice-discounts-and-service-charges"></a>Purchase invoice discounts and service charges

 If you have fixed terms for invoice discounts with any vendors, you can enter them for those vendors.
 Then the discount will be calculated when you fill in a purchase invoice.

 Before you can use invoice discounts with purchases, you must specify the vendors that offer you the discounts.

 You link discount percentages to specific invoice amounts in **Vend.
 Invoice Discounts** pages.
 You can enter any number of percentages in each page.
 Each vendor can have its own page, or you can link several vendors to the same page.

 In addition to a discount percentage, you can link a service charge amount to a specific invoice amount.

 You can define the terms of the invoice discount in LCY for domestic vendors and in foreign currency for foreign vendors.

 You can choose to have [!INCLUDE[prod_short](includes/prod_short.md)] automatically calculate the invoice discounts for quotes, blanket orders, orders, invoices, or credit memos.

 > [!TIP]
 > Before you enter this information, it is a good idea to prepare an outline of the discount structure that you want to use.
 This makes it easier to see which vendors can be linked to the same invoice discount page.
 The fewer pages that you have to set up, the faster that you can enter the basic information.

-## <a name="best-price-calculation"></a>Best Price Calculation
+## <a name="best-price-calculation"></a>Best price calculation

 When you have recorded special prices and line discounts for sales and purchases, [!INCLUDE[prod_short](includes/prod_short.md)] ensures that your profit on item trade is always optimal by automatically calculating the best price on sales and purchase documents and on job and item journal lines.

-The best price is the lowest permissible price with the highest permissible line discount on a given date. [!INCLUDE[prod_short](includes/prod_short.md)] automatically calculates this when it inserts the unit price and the line discount percentage for items on new document and journal lines.
+The best price is the lowest permissible price with the highest permissible line discount on a given date. [!INCLUDE[prod_short](includes/prod_short.md)] automatically calculates this price when it inserts the unit price and the line discount percentage for items on new document and journal lines.

 > [!NOTE]
 > The following describes how the best price is calculated for sales.
 The calculation is the same for purchases.

 1. [!INCLUDE[prod_short](includes/prod_short.md)] checks the combination of the bill-to customer and the item and then calculates the applicable unit price and line discount percentage, using the following criteria: